 Polly’s Home Page

 Summer of the Wolves has a life of its own.
-It is a nominee for the South Carolina Book Award.
+It was a nominee for the South Carolina Book Award. and now has been nominated for the Maude Hart Lovelace Book Award in two divisions, the 3rd to 5th grade category and also in the 6th thought 8th division.
 How did that happen?
-As a result a wonderful little promotions video was made that you can watch by clicking here.
+As a result a wonderful little promotions video was made by the South Carolina Book Award promoters that you can watch by clicking here.

 SOTW was also a nominee for the Delta Kappa Gamma Society’s Jeanette Fair Book Award.
 Delta Kappa Gamma Society is a professional, honorary Society of Women Educators.
 The Society promotes professional and personal growth of its members and excellence in education.
 What an honor to be nominated.
 We are hoping the nominations will open up some opportunities for the book to be used, as intended, in classrooms!
 The free Common Core Teacher’s Guide (see below) has been used very successfully in Minnesota schools.
 More about that soon@